Skip to content

 That is ordinary risk identification.
 AI does not excuse skipping it.

-"Prompt injection" is not enough.
+"Prompt injection" is not a risk statement.

 "Model hallucination" is not enough.